 The Haunted Trail in Balboa Park

-- Ocean Beach Oktoberfest October 7th-8th, 2022: Located where Newport Ave meets the pier this event spans 2 days and costs $10 entry.
+- Ocean Beach Oktoberfest October 6th + 7th, 2023: Located where Newport Ave meets the pier this event spans 2 days and costs $10 entry.

-- Encinitas Oktoberfest September 25th, 2022: Located on Mountain Vista Drive this event takes place from 10 am to 6 pm and features a german beer garden, live music, carnival rides, and local artisan shops.
+- Encinitas Oktoberfest September 24th, 2023: Located on Mountain Vista Drive this event takes place from 10 am to 6 pm and features a German beer garden, live music, carnival rides, and local artisan shops.

 Visit One Paseo for Fall Decor

-One Paseo is decorated with the cutest fall decor including a vintage pickup truck littered with fall things!
+One Paseo is decorated with the cutest fall decor including a vintage pickup truck littered with all the fall things!
 Grab a seasonal latte from Parakeet Cafe and walk around the shops for the perfect fall activity.
 They also have an Oktoberfest celebration on October 7th and Cinema under the Stars on October 28th.

 Other Fall Activities in San Diego

 - Visit The Invigatorium Coffee Shop Downtown for unique Halloween-esque decor

 - Barbarella in La Jolla goes all out with their Halloween decor